 In this example, the last shadow copy taken 10/20/2016 4:02:40 AM and has Shadow Copy Volume path \\?\GLOBALROOT\Device\HarddiskVolumeShadowCopy6\.

 Mount the snapshot on reading to the folder d:\ShadowCopy using the mklink tool:

 mklink /D d:\ShadowCopy \\?\GLOBALROOT\Device\HarddiskVolumeShadowCopy6\

 Now you can access files stored in the shadow volume.
 Simply copy and replace registry files using the following commands:

 xcopy d:\shadowCopy\ Windows\System32\config\DEFAULT d:\Windows\System32\config xcopy d:\shadowCopy\ Windows\System32\config\SAM d:\Windows\System32\config xcopy d:\shadowCopy\ Windows\System32\config\SOFTWARE d:\Windows\System32\config xcopy d:\shadowCopy\ Windows\System32\config\SECURITY d:\Windows\System32\config xcopy d:\shadowCopy\ Windows\System32\config\SYSTEM d:\Windows\System32\config

-Reboot your computer and the registry should be restored.
-Hope it was useful!
+Reboot your computer and you’ve successfully Restore Windows 10 Registry.
+Hope this was useful!